 From immersive trips to a number of partner sites around the world to electives focusing on caring for underserved populations in the U.S. and abroad, the global health focus helps Penn State College of Medicine students make a difference in the world community.

 Excellence in Research

-As an academic health center, we provide aspiring graduate students with an unparalleled opportunity and distinctive setting to obtain their training, whether through laboratory or field research.
-We strive to be a national leader in pursuing scientific investigation and developing programs to advance medical and scientific knowledge, which will ultimately contribute to the health of the public, the practice of medicine, and the education of health professionals.
+As part of an academic health center, Penn State College of Medicine provides aspiring graduate students with an unparalleled opportunity and distinctive setting to obtain their training, whether through laboratory or field research.

 The College of Medicine is focused on: